 Table Rock Trail is a 1.9 mile lightly trafficked loop trail located near Newry, Maine that offers scenic views and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking and is best used from May until October.

 This trail offers a spectacular view of the grafton notch mountains.
 The fall colors were just amazing.
 My boyfriend and I hiked this trail in fall.
 There are two paths to the summit which divides initially at the beginning.
 We took the one to the left which is a gradual ascend.
 The other path on the right is a quicker path to reach the summit which offers a straight ascend with lot of rock climbing and is a bit tougher.